Harold Landry: Professional career

+Pre-draft

 Landry participated in the NFL Combine on March 4, 2018.
-Prior to the NFL Draft, Landry was a popular mock draft pick for the Green Bay Packers, Detroit Lions and Tennessee Titans.
+Prior to the NFL draft, Landry was a popular mock draft pick for the Green Bay Packers, Detroit Lions and Tennessee Titans.

+Tennessee Titans

+2018 season

-Landry was drafted by the Tennessee Titans in the second round (41st overall) of the 2018 NFL Draft.
+Landry was selected by the Tennessee Titans in the second round (41st overall) of the 2018 NFL draft.

-2018 season: Rookie year

 Landry signed his rookie contract on June 14, 2018.
 He made his NFL debut in Week 2 of the 2018 season against the Houston Texans.
 During Week 4 against the Philadelphia Eagles, Landry recorded his first NFL sack on Carson Wentz.
-He finished the 26-23 overtime victory with four tackles, a sack, and a forced fumble.
-During Week 9 against the Dallas Cowboys, Landry sacked Dak Prescott once in the 28-14 road victory.
+He finished the 26–23 overtime victory with four tackles, a sack, and a forced fumble.
+During Week 9 against the Dallas Cowboys, Landry sacked Dak Prescott once in the 28–14 road victory.
 Landry recorded a sack in each of the final two games of the season.

 Landry finished his rookie season with 4.5 sacks, 44 tackles, two pass deflections, and a forced fumble.

 2019 season

-During Week 4 against the Atlanta Falcons, Landry sacked Matt Ryan twice in the 24-10 road victory.
-During Week 8 against the Tampa Bay Buccaneers, he recorded a strip sack on Jameis Winston and recovered the ball in a 27-23 victory.
-In the next game against the Carolina Panthers, Landry recorded his first NFL interception by picking off Kyle Allen in the 30-20 road loss.
+During Week 4 against the Atlanta Falcons, Landry sacked Matt Ryan twice in the 24–10 road victory.
+During Week 8 against the Tampa Bay Buccaneers, he recorded a strip sack on Jameis Winston and recovered the ball in a 27–23 victory.
+In the next game against the Carolina Panthers, Landry recorded his first NFL interception off quarterback Kyle Allen in the 30–20 road loss.

 Landry finished his second professional season with a then-career-high nine sacks along with 68 tackles, a forced fumble, two fumble recoveries, an interception, and a pass deflection.
-In the Divisional Round against the Baltimore Ravens, Landry sacked Lamar Jackson once in the 28-12 road victory.
+In the Divisional Round against the Baltimore Ravens, Landry sacked quarterback Lamar Jackson once in the 28–12 road victory.

 2020 season

 During Week 2 against the Jacksonville Jaguars, Landry intercepted his first pass of the season off a pass thrown by Gardner Minshew late in the fourth quarter to secure a 33–30 victory for the Titans.
 Three weeks later against the Buffalo Bills, Landry recorded his first sack of the season by spinning down Josh Allen in the 42–16 victory.
-During a Week 9 24-17 victory over the Chicago Bears, Landry recorded four tackles and a sack.
-Two weeks later against the Baltimore Ravens, he recorded seven tackles and a sack in the 30-24 overtime road victory.
-In the next game against the Indianapolis Colts, Landry recorded another sack in the 45-26 road victory.
-In the regular-season finale against the Houston Texans, he recorded four tackles and a sack in the 41-38 road victory.
+During a Week 9 victory of 24–17 over the Chicago Bears, Landry recorded four tackles and a sack.
+Two weeks later against the Baltimore Ravens, he recorded seven tackles and a sack in the 30–24 overtime road victory.
+In the next game against the Indianapolis Colts, Landry recorded another sack in the 45–26 road victory.
+In the regular-season finale against the Texans, he recorded four tackles and a sack in the 41–38 road victory.

 Landry finished the 2020 season with 5.5 sacks, a then-career-high 69 tackles, an interception, and a career-high five pass deflections.
-In the Wild Card round of the playoffs against the Ravens, Landry led the team with 10 tackles (8 solo) and sacked Lamar Jackson twice during the 20–13 loss.
+In the Wild Card round of the playoffs against the Ravens, Landry led the team with 10 tackles (8 solo) and sacked quarterback Lamar Jackson twice during the 20–13 loss.